toucansites/website/contents/docs/[02]getting-started/[06]docker/index.md

   serve --hostname "0.0.0.0" --port 3000 ./site/dist
 ```

-After running the above, your site will be accessible at `http://localhost:3000`.
+Once you run the command above, you will be able to access your site at [http://localhost:3000](http://localhost:3000/).